jrosell/ambhtmx/README.md

 * Are you trying to autenticate from 0.0.0.0 host?
 Cookies don't work from 0.0.0.0 host, try 127.0.0.1 or a domain name instead (/etc/hosts or DNS).
 * Are you trying an app without including all the required packages in the Dockerfile?
 Please, check the logs and edit the Dockerfile and try again.
-* HuggingFace Spaces example is WIP and it's still not working.

 Another issue?
 Please, [let me know](https://github.com/jrosell/ambhtmx/issues).